English Department Awards

 Each spring, the department of English judges and presents annual prizes for the best student writing in drama, poetry, prose fiction, non-fictional prose, and critical essays analyzing literature.
 Prizes include monetary awards drawn from the gifts of generous donors and are available to students at all levels, from first-year undergraduates to advanced MFA and PhD candidates.
 In distinction, the Miriam Bailin Prize, first presented in 2019, recognizes excellent teaching by English faculty members.

-The Submissions Portal for Spring 2024 is now OPEN.
+The Submissions Portal for Spring 2024 is now CLOSED.
 For further details, including submission guidelines, please see the appropriate links further down the page.
 Questions about our contests can be emailed to ENGLISH@WUSTL.EDU.

 *Entries that do not adhere to the rules may not be considered.
 Please read all entry rules, listed at the bottom of this page, prior to submitting your entry.*